rulewis/journey-optimizer.en/help/using/offers/get-started/granting-access-to-offer-decisioning.md

 ---
 # Grant access to Decisioning management {#granting-acess-to-offer-decisioning}

-Permissions to access and use the Decisioning Management capabilities are managed by **[!UICONTROL Product administrators]** that have access to the Admin console.
-[Learn more about Adobe Admin Console](https://helpx.adobe.com/enterprise/managing/user-guide.html).
+Permissions to access and use the Decisioning Management capabilities are managed using the [Adobe Admin Console](https://helpx.adobe.com/enterprise/managing/user-guide.html).

-* If you are a [!DNL Journey Optimizer] user, you need to have the [Decision management permissions](../../administration/high-low-permissions.md#decisions-permissions) enabled to acces all related capabilities.
-Learn more on managing users and permission in [this section](../../administration/permissions.md).
+If you are a [!DNL Journey Optimizer] user, you need to have the [Decision management permissions](../../administration/high-low-permissions.md#decisions-permissions) enabled to acces all related capabilities.
+Learn more on managing [!DNL Journey Optimizer] users and permissions in [this section](../../administration/permissions.md).

-* If you are an [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/home.html){target="_blank"} user leveraging the **Offer Decisioning** application service, users' permissions for [!DNL Offer Decisioning] are managed using the Adobe Admin Console.
-For more details on the Admin Console itself, refer to the [dedicated documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html){target="_blank"}.

-To grant access to the [!DNL Offer Decisioning] service, follow these steps:
+If you are an [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/landing/home.html){target="_blank"} user leveraging the **Offer Decisioning** application service, follow the steps below to grant access to [!DNL Offer Decisioning].

 1. Open the Admin Console, then select **[!UICONTROL Adobe Experience Platform]**.